 - Want to bake in one pan instead of ramekins?
 The simplest solution is to double the recipe and bake in a 9-inch square or 8-inch round pan.
 Add about 10 minutes to the baking time.

 - Top with sweetened whipped cream or ice cream.

 - Sprinkle extra nuts and toffee bits on top of each serving.

-- Add a drizzle of your favorite caramel sauce.
+- Add a drizzle of your favorite store-bought or homemade caramel sauce.

 Tips for Success

 These Ginger Pear Pudding Cakes are easy to make, but here are a few tips to help you make yours the best they can be.

 - Use firm-ripe pears.
 They should give a bit when you press near the stem.
 I most often bake with Bosc, Bartlett, and Anjou pears.

 - Check the size of your ramekins.
 You’ll save yourself some heartache and a big mess if you take a minute to verify their size.
 If you’re unsure, fill one with water and then pour into a measuring cup to determine its capacity.